A south asian woman wearing a pink headscarf smiles with an elderly white woman as they both hold juggling balls in a care home setting

 Partners

-Homemade Circus is made in partnership with Anchor Hanover Care HomesExcelcare Homes and Agin Care.
+Homemade Circus is made in partnership with Anchor Hanover Care HomesExcelcare Homes and Bupa.
 Funded by City Bridge Trust and The Rayne Foundation.

 JOIN OUR ADVENTURE!